yuanlizhanshi/Islet_ML/README.md

 # Using XGboost to remove donors with low predicted accuracy rates

 Due to the heterogeneity of human data, we found some of the donors with the discrepancy gene expression profile, which exhibit the extremely low predicted accuracy rates (15%).
-We decided run iterative XGboost to remove these donors until no donor with low predicted accuracy, then calculate the differently expressed genes.
+We decided run iterative XGboost to remove these donors until no donor with low predicted accuracy rates, then calculate the differently expressed genes.